 • The parents of young T1Ds: I can't imagine the emotion, stress and strain these parents are put under on a daily basis while caring for a T1D child.
 I see them at walks, galas, board meetings, and research debriefs bringing passion and resolve to the cause.
 They do not get the recognition they deserve for all their efforts.
 I also ride for them.

-JDRF has been the leader in T1D research.
+JDRF is the only global organization with a strategic plan to bring those living with T1D a continuous flow of life-changing therapies and, ultimately, a cure for the disease.
 The amount of research funding alone in 2012 was more than $110 million.
 Since 1970, the organization has funded over $1.7 billion in research.

-I have been actively involved in this incredible volunteer-driven organization since 2004 and I am currently serving as a Committee Member on the International Board.
-I’m towards the end of my training routine and all of your support contiues to motivate me to complete the 60 mile ride.
+I have been actively involved in this incredible volunteer-driven organization since 2004 and I am currently serving as a Committee Member on the International Board and on the San Diego Chapter Board.